top of page

 How the Carnation Became the Symbol of Portugal's Revolution

-The peaceful nature of Portugal's 1974 revolution is a source of national pride and a story that's become symbolized by the red carnation.
+The peaceful nature of Portugal's 1974 revolution is a source of national pride and a history that's become symbolized by the red carnation.
 How so?
 It all starts with a lady named Celeste.

 Portuguese soldiers stand with carnations in their rifles.
 Image laid over a dark green background with a tile design